ecoin-project/ecoin-public/MARKET_REFERENCE.md

 This means that the `VIX` lane should be read as a market-stress / volatility reference aligned to the observation window, not necessarily as a same-calendar-day intraday measurement.

+The current `SP500` series may begin as a manual backfill and later move to a more regular public daily-close source.

+For `SP500`, weekly observation dates may be mapped to the most recent prior trading-day close when the exact date is not a market session.

+This means that the `SP500` lane should be read as a broad market baseline aligned to the observation window, not necessarily as a same-calendar-day intraday measurement.

 ## Current reading

 - BTC remains relatively strong.